yesint/QtGrace6/README.md

 ## Prerequsites

-You need modern C++ compiler, cmake and Qt6 with optional `qt5compat` and `qtsvg` modules.
-On Fedora linux it is enough to install the following:
+You need a modern C++ compiler, cmake and Qt6 with the `qtsvg` module.
+On Fedora Linux it is enough to install the following:

-`sudo dnf install cmake qt6-qtbase-devel qt6-qtsvg-devel qt6-qt5compat-devel`
+`sudo dnf install cmake qt6-qtbase-devel qt6-qtsvg-devel`

 On other distributions and platforms you need to google how these packages are called.